Got Ransomware? How to Stop This Form of Malware and Rescue Your Files

-TechRadar defines ransomware as "software that encrypts your files or locks your screen until you pay its creators a fee."
+Ransomware is software that encrypts your files or locks your screen until you pay its creators a fee.
 Encrypting a file makes it unreadable, so even if your screen does not lock, you will still not be able to use your files.

 Ransomware, as well as other computer viruses, used to be used only by the people who created it.
 Now, however, these people are selling this malware on the black market to other criminals, who then distribute it and give them part of the profits they get as a ransom.